spatie/laravel-livewire-wizard/README.md

 [Filament](https://filamentphp.com) users could also take a look at [the built-in wizard functionality](https://filamentphp.com/docs/2.x/forms/layout#wizard).

+Another headless package [satoved/laravel-livewire-steps](https://github.com/satoved/laravel-livewire-steps) that uses Livewire form objects for steps instead of Livewire components can be considered for simpler use cases.

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.